 comto login to the system.

 Because we believe that learning about research through participation leads to a better understanding of the research process at an introductory level, we strongly encourage you to earn your research credits through Option 1.
 Another way to learn about the research process, however, is by reading written reports of research that have already been published.
-Therefore, you may earn research credit by reading an article published in a professional psychology journal and then summarizing the article in two typed double-spaced pages.
-This article summary will be graded by the Psychology Pool Coordinator for this semester.
-Your article summary shpould include the following:
+Therefore, you may earn ONE research credit by reading an article published in a professional psychology journal and then summarizing the article in two typed double-spaced pages.
+This article summary will be graded by the Psychology Pool Coordinator (Bartlett 1078).
+Your paper should include the following:

 Author(s) of your article:

 Title of the article: